Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Results and Analysis

-\paragraph{Usefulness of Knowledge Distillation} We first investigate whether we improve TP identification, as it is critical to the trailer generation task.
-We split the set of movies with ground-truth scene-level TP labels into development and test set and select the top~5 (@5) and top~10 (@10) shots per TP in a movie.
-As evaluation metric, we consider Partial Agreement (PA; \cite{papalampidi2019movie}), which measures the percentage of TPs for which a model correctly identifies \textit{at least} one ground-truth shot from the 5 or 10 shots selected from the movie (see Appendix for details).
+Before evaluating the performance of our model on trailer moment identification, we first investigate whether our joint training scheme, which distills information from screenplays to movie videos, improves \textit{TP identification}, which is the task that our main network is directly trained on.
+We split the set of movies with gold-standard scene-level TP labels into development and test set and select the top~5 (@5) and top~10 (@10) shots per TP in a movie.
+As evaluation metric, we use Partial Agreement (PA; \cite{papalampidi2019movie}), which measures the percentage of TPs for which a model correctly identifies at least one gold-standard shot from the 5 or 10 shots selected from the movie (see Appendix for details).

 Table~\ref{tab:TP_results} summarizes our results on the test set.
-We consider the following comparison systems: \textbf{Random} selects shots from evenly distributed sections (average of 10 runs); \textbf{Theory} assigns TP to shots according to screenwriting theory (e.g.,~``Opportunity'' occurs at 10\% of the movie, ``Change of plans'' at 25\%, etc.); \textbf{Distribution} selects shots based on their expected position in the training data; \textbf{\graphtp} is the original model of \cite{papalampidi2020movie} trained on screenplays (we project scene-level TP predictions to shots); \textbf{Transformer} is a base model without graph-related information.
-We use our own model, \textbf{\graphtrailer,} in several variants for TP identification: without and with access to screenplays, trained only with the prediction consistency loss ($\mathcal{P}$), both prediction and representation losses ($\mathcal{P}+\mathcal{R}$), and our contrastive joint training regime.
+We consider the following comparison systems: \textbf{Random} selects shots from evenly distributed sections (average of 10 runs); \textbf{Theory} assigns TP to shots according to screenwriting theory (e.g.,~``Opportunity'' occurs at 10\% of the movie, ``Change of plans'' at 25\%, etc.); \textbf{Distribution} selects shots based on their average position in the training data; \textbf{\graphtp} is the original model of Papalampidi et al.~\cite{papalampidi2020movie} trained on screenplays (we identify scenes as TPs and then project scene-level predictions to shots given our scene-to-shots mapping); \textbf{Ours w/o graph structure} is a base transformer model without the graph-related information.
+We also use several variants of our own model (\textbf{Ours with graph structure}): without and with the auxiliary text-based network, trained asynchronously (i.e.,~first training the auxiliary network and then transferring the knowledge to the main network) only with the prediction consistency loss ($\mathcal{P}$), both prediction and representation losses ($\mathcal{P}+\mathcal{R}$), and our contrastive joint training regime.